-Apexigen considers all highly liquid investments purchased with original maturities of three months or less from the purchase date to be cash equivalents.
-Cash equivalents consist primarily of amounts invested in money market funds, commercial paper, U.S. government and corporate securities.
+We consider all highly liquid investments purchased with original maturities of three months or less from the purchase date to be cash equivalents.
+Cash equivalents consist primarily of amounts invested in money market funds and corporate debt securities.
 The carrying amount of cash equivalents approximates their fair value.